 The definition of a great book is not the same for every reader.
 In the same way, what we dislike in a book may also vary massively.
 And that is completely fine!
-Literature after all is not a science.
+Literature is not a scientific discipline after all.
 A variety of opinions are acceptable, since fiction leaves room for interpretation and personal judgment.
 Thus, there are complaints about books that I obviously don’t agree with.
 When I’m reading reviews, some negative opinions don’t curb my desire to read a certain book, because for me they are not a problem.

 There are four main complaints that I currently disagree with.